All Episodes

 Everybody was just fit to be tied.

-Can you guarantee the American people that the price of oil will go down If oil companies are allowed to drill wherever they want to off U.S. shores.
+Can you guarantee the American people that the price of oil will go down if oil companies are allowed to drill wherever they want to off U.S. shores?

-And this is what he said, and this is a lesson for all these guys that have been summoned by Henry Waxman to take their books, not only their books, they've been told to bring all their emails to explain why they're taking all these charges.
+And this is a lesson for all these guys that have been summoned by Henry Waxman to take their books, not only their books, they've been told to bring all their emails to explain why they're taking all these charges.

-This liberal will be all about socializing uh would be about basically taking over and the government running all of your companies.
+Would be about basically taking over and the government running all of your companies.

 She means it.